Get inspired by these black educational visionaries who have made teaching and learning better for all of us.

 Lawyer, Professor, and Civil Rights Activist

-Charles H. Houston (1895-1950) was a lawyer and professor who argued cases at the U.S. Supreme Court that created a legal foundation for the Brown v.
-Board decision, which outlawed racial segregation in public schools.
+Charles H. Houston (1895-1950) was a lawyer and professor who argued cases at the U.S. Supreme Court.
+He helped craft a legal strategy for Brown v.
+Board of Education, which outlawed racial segregation in public schools.

-A dean of Howard University Law School in the 1930s, Houston is credited with shaping the institution that trained about 25 percent of the nation’s Black lawyers during that era.
+Houston served as Dean of Howard University Law School in the 1930s, and helped shape the institution.
+Under his tenure, Howard University trained about 25 percent of the nation’s Black lawyers during that era.

-Houston’s most famous student, Thurgood Marshall, went on to found and direct the NAACP Legal Defense Fund and became the first Black U.S. Supreme Court Justice in history.
+Houston’s most famous student, Thurgood Marshall, went on to found and direct the NAACP Legal Defense Fund.
+Marshall became the first Black U.S. Supreme Court Justice in history.

 4. bell hooks